Glide Apps: A Complete Guide to Glide App Development

 When we first came across Glide apps, we were amazed by how innovative the idea behind it all was: a platform that enables you to create apps with zero programming experience.
 Being able to create an app without needing to set up a full-fledged development team using astronomical resources seems incredible - nearly too good to be true.

-In this in-depth guide to Glide No Code App Builder, we’ll be revealing why it truly is a revolution.
+In this in-depth guide to Glide, we’ll be revealing why it truly is a revolution.
 We’ll unveil all the industry's secret tips and tricks on using Glide to make your apps attractive and effective.
 So, without further ado, let’s start.
 Oh, and by the way, welcome to the wonderful world of Glide apps!

-Glide is a no-code app builder that enables users to easily make apps.
+Glide is a no-code app builder that transform databases into functional apps.
 No coding or programming knowledge is required whatsoever.
 Yes, you read that right - you don’t need to know how to code to create an app from A to Z with Glide.
 You’ll be able to effortlessly create progressive web apps (PWAs), which you can then easily share by sending them to anyone you want via a URL or a QR code.

 In other words, PWAs are apps that will run on your browser, not like Native apps which you'll have to download through the Apple Store or Google Play Store.
 It is possible to download a PWA onto your smartphone or computer, it just won't be through the stores.